TRIQS/triqs/doc/documentation/cpp_api/triqs/hilbert_space/stateLTHilbertSpace,ScalarType,trueGT/foreach.rst

+Apply a callable object to **non-vanishing** amplitudes of a state

  The callable must take two arguments, 1) index of the basis Fock state in the associated Hilbert space, and 2) the corresponding amplitude.